lucavallin/barco/README.md

 ## Tools

-The project is developed using the following tools, which are installed by default on the Codespace.
+The project is developed using the following tools, which are installed with the provided scripts.

-- Visual Studio Code.
-The settings are included in the `.vscode` directory.
-- `GitHub Codespaces` is used to develop the project.
 - `make` is used to build the project.
 - `clang` is the compiler of choice.
 - `clangd` is used to provide code completion and navigation.
 - `clang-tidy` is used to lint the code.
 - `clang-format` is used to format the code.
+- `lldb` is used to debug the code.
 - `valgrind` is used to check for memory leaks.
-- `lldb` is used to debug the code.
-- `objdump` is used to inspect the binary.
+- `llvm-objdump` is used to inspect the binary.

+Notice: all LLVM-based tools are configured to use the LLVM 18 toolchain.

 ## Testing and documentation